mockery/mockery/README.markdown

 you first define at least one expectation (a simple shouldReceive() call would suffice).
 This is necessary since there is no other way for Mockery to be aware of the method name.

+3. Mockery has two scenarios where real classes are replaced: Instance mocks and alias mocks.
+Both will generate PHP fatal errors if the real class is loaded, usually via a require or include statement.
+Only use these two mock types where autoloading is in place and where classes are not explicitly loaded on a per-file basis using require(), require_once(), etc.

 The gotchas noted above are largely down to PHP's architecture and are assumed to be unavoidable.
 But - if you figure out a solution, let me know!